-The presence of the crisis is also confirmed by the philosophers:
+The presence of the crisis is also confirmed by the philosophers (Popper, 1982):

-(Popper, 1982) "Today, physics is in a crisis.
+Today, physics is in a crisis.
 Physical theory is unbelievably successful; it constantly produces new problems, and it solves the old ones as well as the new ones.
-And part of the present crisis-the almost permanent revolution of its fundamental theories-is, in my opinion, a normal state of any mature science.
-But there is also another aspect of the present crisis: it is also a crisis of understanding.
+And part of the present crisis -the almost permanent revolution of its fundamental theories - is, in my opinion, a normal state of any mature science.
+But there is also another aspect of the present crisis: it is also a crisis of understanding....This crisis of our understanding is roughly as old as die Copenhagen interpretation of quantum mechanics.